manhvgt/nd0067-c2-storefront-be/README.md

 Before setting up and running this project, make sure below requirements are install and running in your environment.\
 - NodeJS & npm
-- docker desktop & docker-compose
+- docker desktop & docker-compose\
 To install, run...
-Please go to project dirrectory and run below command on terminal (or cmd/windows powershell..).
+Go to project dirrectory and run below command on terminal (or cmd/windows powershell..).

 ### Setup